danjulio/lepton/ESP32/tCam-Mini/readme.md

 Note: The precompiled firmware and Windows-based programming application can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well if you don't want to clone this entire repository.

+#### FW 2.0 (11/23/2021)
+FW revision 2.0 adds the following new features.
+It is designed to run on the tCam-Mini PCBs with Revision 3 silicon and 8 MB Flash memory (camera's built using Revision 1 silicon or less than 8 MB Flash memory should use FW revision 1.3).

+1. Faster performance - often reaching the full 8.7 fps over wifi
+2. Support for Lepton 3.0 (as well, of course for Lepton 3.5 and FS)
+3. Support for OTA FW updates (from the Desktop Application 2.0).
+After 2.0 is loaded they won’t have to use the serial IF and Espressif utility to load new firmware releases.
+4. Support for a new HW Slave interface (available on the next revision of HW) for direct connect to another Micro (I use this for tCam).

 ### Hardware
 The "Hardware" directory contains PCB gerbers, stencil gerbers, a BOM and a schematic PDF.
 These can be used to build a tCam-Mini on the PCB I designed.
 Of course you can also buy a pre-assembled unit from [Group Gets](https://store.groupgets.com/products/tcam-mini) with or without the Lepton.
 See below for instructions on building one from commonly available development boards.